wangrat/python-genai/README.md

 ## Models

-The `client.models` modules exposes model inferencing and model getters.
+The `client.models` module exposes model inferencing and model getters.
 See the 'Create a client' section above to initialize a client.

 ### Generate Content